dpearson2699/sports-betting-calculator/CONTRIBUTING.md

-# Contributing to Event Contract Betting Framework
+# Contributing to Sports Betting Calculator

-Thank you for your interest in contributing to the Event Contract Betting Framework!
+Thank you for your interest in contributing to the Sports Betting Calculator!
 This document provides guidelines for contributing to this project.

 ## Getting Started

 ### Prerequisites

-- Python 3.11 or higher
+- Python 3.13 or higher
 - [uv](https://github.com/astral-sh/uv) package manager (recommended)
 - Basic understanding of sports betting and Kelly Criterion